Kurento/kurento/source/dev/writing_documentation.rst

      All dependency targets are defined in the *CMakeLists.txt* file.
      You need to install *libboost-dev* for development.

-- Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double backquotes (as in ````word````).
+- Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double back quotes (as in ````word````).
 Sample phrases:

   .. code-block:: text